 Avenues to Civic Action is our newest program aimed at preparing high school students to be agents of change in their respective communities.
-Youth will gain important knowledge and skills, such as: media literacy, how to be an advocate, how power is built and the process and influence of voting, to name a few.
-This first 40-person cohort consists of approximately six virtual meetings that will run from September-December 2020, and each meeting has an overarching theme to allow youth to engage deeply with each topic through meaningful discussions.
+Youth will gain important knowledge and skills, such as: media literacy, how to be an advocate, how power is built and the process and influence of voting, to name a few over a course of 8 virtual sessions to allow statewide youth to participate.
+There will be two cohorts of students for the academic year.
+One during the fall and one in spring.
+Each meeting has an overarching theme to allow youth to engage deeply with each topic through meaningful discussions.
+Both cohorts will be invited for a day long in-person leadership training and conference in Sacramento!
+Traveling fees and lodging for youth outside the Sacramento area will be covered.
 Youth will learn traditional methods of civic action through a historical and racial lens and be encouraged to think creatively about how they can lead others to get engaged in the political process.
 Youth will then take part in a final project that gets them out into their local community advocating for issues they care about, in spaces where important decisions are being made.
 Don’t be surprised if you see our youth speaking at a city council meeting or getting your friends and family registered to vote!

 "Children, after all, are not just adults-in-the-making.
 They are people whose current needs and rights and experiences must be taken seriously."

 Program Schedule & Topics

 Navigating Identities + Power Dynamics